cdktf/cdktf-provider-cloudflare/docs/dataCloudflareAccessRules.python.md

 When set to `all`, all the search requirements must match.

 When set to `any`, only one of the search requirements has to match.
+Available values: "any", "all".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/access_rules#match DataCloudflareAccessRules#match}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/access_rules#match DataCloudflareAccessRules#match}

 ---